OPS-E2E-PPE/VBA-Docs/api/Word.Paragraphs.DecreaseSpacing.md

 ## Syntax

 _expression_. `DecreaseSpacing`

 _expression_ Required.
 A variable that represents a '[Paragraphs](Word.paragraphs.md)' collection.

 ## Example

 This example decreases the before and after spacing of a paragraph or selection of paragraphs by six points each time the procedure is run.
-If the before and after spacing are both zero, the procedure will do nothing.
+If the before and after spacing are both zero, the procedure will don'thing.

 ```vb